-With all the severe Pradaxa side effects being reported and the still-growing number of Pradaxa deaths, the FDA has expressed its concern with the drug and stated that it will be looking into/investigating the situation.
+With all the severe side effects being reported and the still-growing number of deaths, the FDA has expressed its concern with this drug and stated that it will be looking into/investigating the situation.

 Pradaxa Medical Studies

-Recent medical studies have linked the use of Pradaxa to a substantially increased risk for internal bleeding, acute coronary syndrome (ACS), and heart attacks.
-These studies have included tens of thousands of patients and have been in prestigious publications, such as the archives of internal medicine.
-One conclusion stemming from these Pradaxa studies is that patients taking Pradaxa are at a 33% higher risk for heart attacks and acute coronary syndrome (ACS) than patients taking another blood-thinner or a placebo.
+Recent medical studies have linked use of this medication to a substantially increased risk for internal bleeding, acute coronary syndrome (ACS), and heart attacks.
+These studies have included tens of thousands of patients and have been in prestigious internal medicine publications.
+One conclusion from these studies is that patients taking this blood thinner are at a 33% higher risk for heart attacks and ACS than patients taking any alternative blood-thinner or placebo.

-Another Pradaxa study, which tested the number of severe complications in patients taking Pradaxa vs those taking the alternative Warfarin, found that the number of adverse reports associated with Pradaxa was 12 times higher than with Warfarin.
-These adverse reports included one deep venous thrombosis, one atrial thrombus, one transient ischemic attack, one skin rash, four patients with GI complications, four internal bleeding episodes, and one death.
+Another study, which tested the number of severe complications in patients taking Pradaxa versus those taking the alternative Warfarin, found that the number of adverse reports associated with Pradaxa was 12 times higher than with Warfarin.
+These adverse reports included one deep venous thrombosis, one atrial thrombus, one transient ischemic attack, one skin rash, four patients with gastrointestinal complications, four internal bleeding episodes, and one death.

-All of the controversy surrounding these Pradaxa side effects has caught the attention of the FDA.
-The FDA expressed its concern with all the reports of severe complications resulting from Pradaxa use, and has stated that it is looking into and investigating the situation.
-Outside of the FDA, people everywhere, including prominent medical malpractice attorney Robert K. Jenner of Baltimore’s Janet, Jenner & Suggs, have demanded that Pradaxa be recalled immediately.
+All of the controversy surrounding these side effects has caught the FDA’s attention.
+The FDA expressed concern with all the reports of severe complications resulting from use of this blood thinner, and has stated it is looking into and investigating the situation.
+Outside of the FDA, people everywhere, including prominent medical malpractice attorney Robert K. Jenner of Baltimore’s Janet, Jenner & Suggs, have demanded that the medication be recalled immediately.

 About Pradaxa Manufacturer

-The dangerous drug Pradaxa was manufactured by the German pharmaceutical company, Boehringer Ingelheim, whose parent company is C.H.
-Boehringer Sohn A.G. & Ko.
-KG.
-Albert Boehringer in Germany founded Boehringer Ingelheim in 1985.
-It is now one of the world’s 20 leading pharmaceutical companies, with 145 affiliates globally and 42,000 employees.
-Beginning in June 2012, the launch of Pradaxa has been the most successful in the drug company’s industry before the dangers were revealed.
+This drug was manufactured by the German pharmaceutical company, Boehringer Ingelheim.
+Albert Boehringer founded the company in 1985 and it has grown to be one of the world’s 20 leading pharmaceuticals, with 145 global affiliates and 42,000 employees.
+Beginning in June 2012, the launch of Pradaxa was a great success in the drug company’s history, before the drugs’ dangers were revealed.

 Pradaxa is an anticoagulant drug intended to reduce the risk of stroke and embolism caused by Atrial fibrillation (Afib).
-Afib is a condition that causes irregular heartbeats, increasing the chance of blood clots in the body and the chance of strokes.
+Afib is a condition that causes irregular heartbeat, increasing the chance of blood clots in the body and the chance of strokes.
 However, it has been linked to fatal side effects such as causing uncontrolled excessive bleeding in patients.
-Moreover, what makes Pradaxa more dangerous is that, unlike traditional blood thinning medications, there is no way to reverse the drug’s process.
-One doctor mentions that he expects a 5% increased lifetime risk of heart attach if the patient is on the drug for 10 years.
-Studies have found that patient’s taking Pradaxa have a 33% higher risk of heart attacks or severe symptoms of heart disease than do patients taking warfarin, another anti-clotting drug.
+Moreover, what makes the drug more dangerous is that, unlike traditional blood thinning medications, there is no way to reverse its process.
+One doctor mentioned he expects a 5% increased lifetime risk of heart attack for patients on the drug for 10 years.

-On August 8, 2012, a Pradaxa Multidistrict Litigation (MDL) was established in the U.S. District Court of the Southern District of Illinois to consolidate all the lawsuits claiming injuries from Pradaxa.
+On August 8, 2012, a Pradaxa Multidistrict Litigation (MDL) was established in the U.S. District Court of the Southern District of Illinois to consolidate all the lawsuits claiming injuries from the drug.
 By the end of August, there were nearly 80 lawsuits in the MDL.
-One of the plaintiffs in the lawsuit suffered complications of bleeding from the drug and was hospitalized for four days.
-Even worse, in the first 5 months that Pradaxa was prescribed, there have been 500 cases of life-threatening bleeding and 117 deaths as a result of taking this drug.
-However, despite the growing litigation about Pradaxa, there is still no sign of recall.
+One of the plaintiffs in the lawsuit suffered bleeding complications from the drug and was hospitalized for four days.
+Even worse, in the first 5 months the medication was prescribed, there have been 500 cases of life-threatening bleeding and 117 deaths from taking this drug.
+However, in spite of growing litigation, there is still no sign of a drug recall.

-If you believe that you or one of your loved ones have been injured by PRADAXA, you may want to speak with a personal injury attorney regarding a potential claim.
-An injury lawyer familiar with new developments in the investigation of PRADAXA may be able to help you make important personal and legal decisions. d’Oliveira & Associates, P.C. is working with some of the leading lawyers in the country who are handling these cases.
+If you or one of your loved ones has been injured by pradaxa, you may want to speak with a personal injury attorney regarding a potential claim.
+An injury lawyer familiar with the ongoing pradaxa investigation may be able to offer you important legal advice. d’Oliveira & Associates is working with some of the better dangerous drug lawyers in the country who have experience handling these cases.

-Please contact the law offices of d'Oliveira & Associates, P.C. at 1-800-992-6878 or fill out a contact form for a free legal consultation.
+Contact our office at 1-800-992-6878 or fill out an online contact form for your free legal consultation.